-This primer was prepared in March 2022 and revised in March 2023 by Knowledge Translation specialist Amy Katz in conversation with content expert LLana James.
-It has been reviewed for accuracy by: Ijeoma Nnodim Opara, MD, Gbolahan Olarewaju, MSc, and Jo-Ann Osei-Twum, MSc, MPH.
+This primer was prepared in March 2022, revised in March 2023 and February 2025 by Knowledge Translation specialist Amy Katz in conversation with content expert LLana James.
+Specific sections have been reviewed for accuracy by: Ijeoma Nnodim Opara, MD, Gbolahan Olarewaju, MSc, and Jo-Ann Osei-Twum, MSc, MPH.
 A huge thank you to Lundy Braun, PhD, Todd Coleman, PhD, Melanie Hoenig, MD, Patricia O'Campo, PhD, Vanessa Grubbs, MD, Andrea Deyrup, MD, Joseph Graves, PhD, Christopher McCudden, PhD, Rulan Parekh, MD, Vanessa Ferguson, Rania Belhadjhamida and Winnie Fu for their help in moving this project forward and for their contributions of time or resources.
 Knowledge Translation support was provided by the MAP Centre for Urban Health Solutions.